Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 I would recommend having some sort of link building strategy in place for your podcast website.
 Here are a few options to get you started:

-- Appear as a guest on another podcast – when your episode goes live, ask if they could include a link to your website.
+- Appear as a guest on another podcast – when your episode goes live, ask if they could include a link to your podcast.
 Chances are they will already do this – but it’s always worth double-checking.

 - Ask for reviews from your subscribers – make sure to do this when you introduce and wind up each episode.